oktetlabs/styleguides/cguide.md

 Special Characters
 ------------------

-Lines in source file are separated by character ‘`LF`’ (hex code 0x0a).
+Lines in source file are separated by character `LF` (hex code 0x0a).
-It is not allowed to use MS-DOS standard ‘`CR-LF`’ sequence for line delimiting.
+It is not allowed to use MS-DOS standard `CR-LF` sequence for line delimiting.

-It is permitted (but not required) to insert ‘`FF`’ character (Form Feed, hex code 0x0c) to separate logically independent parts of source code (functions or function groups, variable declaration groups, etc).
+It is permitted (but not required) to insert `FF` character (Form Feed, hex code 0x0c) to separate logically independent parts of source code (functions or function groups, variable declaration groups, etc).
 This character shall not be used inside function body.